learn-co-curriculum/java-mod-4-method-reference/README.md

 abstract method `applyAsInt`, which is implemented by the lambda expression and the method reference to call the static `combinedLength` method.

-## Instance Method Reference of a Specific Object
+## Instance Method Reference of a Particular Object

-A method reference `o::instanceMethodName`  can replace a lambda expression that calls an instance method on object `o` with the supplied parameters `(args) ->  o.instanceMethodName(args)`.
+A method reference `object::instanceMethodName`  can replace a lambda expression that calls an instance method on the object with the supplied parameters `(args) ->  object.instanceMethodName(args)`.
-Since variable `o` is not passed into the lambda expression as a parameter, it must be within scope of the lambda expression
+The variable `object` is not passed into the lambda expression as a parameter, but must be within scope of the lambda expression
 (i.e. a local variable of enclosing block, instance variable, or static variable).

 ```java